Jeavon/Slimsy/README.md

 **Note** Slimsy v2.0.0+ requires Umbraco v7.6.0+

-LazySizes.js used in conjunction with ImageProcessor.Web and the built-in Umbraco Image Cropper will make your responsive websites images both adaptive and "retina" quality (if supported by the client browser).
+LazySizes.js used in conjunction with ImageProcessor.Web and the built-in Umbraco Image Cropper will make your responsive websites images both adaptive and "retina" quality (if supported by the client browser), the images are also be lazy loaded.

 Slimsy includes lazysizes.min.js and picturefill.min.js and some helper methods.

 ## Implementing post package installation